jiaolovekt/HPCENC/README.md

   Currently Broadwell(E5v4) and later Intel CPUs.
 May add EPYC2 support if I get a cluster to test.
 ### Numa support
   Will try to bind x264 process to 1 socket on DP/MP platforms.
+### VSFilterMod support
+  Supported by wine, currently only x64 version with avisynth windows x64,\
+  filter only contains LSM and VSFM, will add other filters later.\
+  May include a 32bit version later for better plugin compatibility
 ## Usage
 Just clone this project to your compute cluster.
 Initiate the environment by\